kunjjarsaniya/Social-Media-Caption-Generate-Backend-Project_Cohort/README.md

 **Please follow the existing code style (Prettier + ESLint) and write unit tests for new logic.**

-## 📄 License

-This project is licensed under the **MIT License** – see the `LICENSE` file for details.

----

-*Generated on 2025‑12‑05 by Antigravity – your AI coding assistant.*
 =======
 # 🚀 Social Media Caption Generator - Backend API